ARTS AND CRAFTS at PMSS Guide

 “Mr. Causey reseating a chair with hickory splits.” [kingman_095b]

-TAGS: arts; crafts, visual arts, visual artists, woodcraft, wood crafters, chairs, tables, furniture, corn-shuck dolls, Ritchie family, quilting, feedsack sewing, flour sack clothing, sewing classes, Fireside Industries, painting, drawing, linoleum block printing, printmaking, engraving, photography, poppet dolls, ceramics, salt-glaze pottery, clay, blue pot dye, dyeing, vegetable dyes, William Causey family, Boone Callahan, Frank Cheney, Abbie Winch Christensen,
+TAGS: crafts, visual art, woodcraft, furniture, corn-shuck dolls, Ritchie family, quilting, feedsack sewing, flour sack clothing, sewing classes, Fireside Industries, painting, drawing, linoleum block printing, printmaking, photography, poppet dolls, ceramics, blue pot dye, vegetable dyes, William Causey family, Boone Callahan, Frank Cheney, Abbie Winch Christensen

-The ARTS AND CRAFTS AT PINE MOUNTAIN SETTLEMENT SCHOOL GUIDE aggregates ARTS AND CRAFTS of both traditional arts and crafts forms as well as so-called traditional Appalachian arts and crafts that are associated with Pine Mountain Settlement School.
+The ARTS AND CRAFTS GUIDE aggregates ARTS AND CRAFTS of both traditional arts and crafts forms as well as so-called traditional Appalachian arts and crafts that are associated with Pine Mountain Settlement School.

-The examples are taken from arts and crafts created at Pine Mountain Settlement School as well as those created by residents of the near-by communities.
+The examples are taken from arts and crafts created at Pine Mountain Settlement School and those created by nearby residents.
 The described examples are included within standard art and craft categories such as: WEAVING ; CERAMICS ; BROOM-MAKING ; CHAIR-MAKING ; FURNITURE ; CORN-SHUCK DOLLS ; SEWING ; QUILTING ; FIRESIDE INDUSTRIES ; BASKETRY ; METALCRAFT ; TOY-MAKING ; etc.. — though some examples incorporate multiple types of craft or fall outside the boundaries of typical categories.

 The VISUAL ARTS such as PAINTING and PRINTMAKING, are found within their own headings.